danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 end
 ```

-Two things to note here.
-First, this endpoint handles multiple Stripe event types.
-The `customer.subscription.deleted` event fires when Stripe cancels a subscription (for example, after all payment retries are exhausted).
-When that happens, `CustomerExpunger` — a background job — clears the user's subscription data from our database.
-Second, the payment failure emails are routed based on both the attempt number and the user's billing period.
-Keep these two branches in mind — they become important later.
+The payment failure emails are routed based on two factors: the attempt number (1, 2, or 3) and the user's billing period.
+Keep this routing logic in mind — it becomes important later.

 But how do you test that this actually works end-to-end?